happypandax/happypandax/docs/source/usage.rst

 Exposing Happypanda X
 ========================================

-To allow HPX to be accessed from your phone or other devices, you'll need to expose the server(s) to the internal or external (internet) network
+To allow HPX to be accessed from your phone or other devices, you'll need to expose the server(s) to the private or public (internet) networks

-Internal network
+Private network
 -------------------------------------

 Doing this will allow for you to access HPX from *any device connected to your home network*

-External network
+Public network
 -------------------------------------

 Doing this will allow for you to access HPX from *any device connected to the internet*